berzentine/SRS/Survery.md

   - [ ] Yes
   - [ ] No

-* how about DA-IICT’s weather?
+* How about DA-IICT’s weather?
+  - [ ] Yes
+  - [ ] No

+* How about a Carpool widget specific to college students?
+You can share a ride and post requests for the same.
     - [ ] Yes
     - [ ] No